pandemicpedals/pachydermpedals/collections/_tutorials/2020-12-27-angry-charles-tutorial.md

 ![Tayda-125B-Template](/assets/images/2020-12-27-angry-charles-tutorial/Tayda-125B-Template.jpg)

 This layer is where I imported the drill guide form the PDF to ensure that I aligned all the elements correctly.
-I am using the file sizes from the [Tayda UV printing](https://www.taydaelectronics.com/hardware/enclosures/enclosure-uv-printing-service.html) page.  _This layer is not included in the final export._
+I am using the file sizes from the [Tayda UV printing](https://www.taydaelectronics.com/hardware/enclosures/enclosure-uv-printing-service.html) page.

+**Info:** This layer is not included in the final export.
+{: .notice--info}

 ### Enclosure ###

 ![Enclosure](/assets/images/2020-12-27-angry-charles-tutorial/Enclosure.jpg)

 I have a rectangle that is the size of the enclosure on this level.
 I fill it with the *color* of the enclosure that i want to print on.
-This enables me to see what the finished enclosure might look like. _This layer is not included in the final export._
+This enables me to see what the finished enclosure might look like.

+**Info:** This layer is not included in the final export.
+{: .notice--info}

 ### Hole Sizes ###

 ![Hole Sizes](/assets/images/2020-12-27-angry-charles-tutorial/Hole_Sizes.jpg)

 I use this layer as a guide to show me how big the holes will be once I drill.
 I have two options for where to place my LED.
 The LED holes are without bevels.
-Just 3mm and 5mm holes.  _This layer is not included in the final export._
+Just 3mm and 5mm holes.

+**Info:** This layer is not included in the final export.
+{: .notice--info}

 ### Knob Placement ###

 ![Knob Placement](/assets/images/2020-12-27-angry-charles-tutorial/Knob_Placement.jpg)

 I created this layer to get an idea of how much space is taken up by the knobs.
 I wanted to make sure that the labels and graphics would look good with the knob sizes chosen.
-Here I have included 19mm ann 15mm knob outlines as a guide. _This layer is not included in the final export._
+Here I have included 19mm ann 15mm knob outlines as a guide.

+**Info:** This layer is not included in the final export.
+{: .notice--info}

 ### COLOR ###